redsparklabs/spinuplabs-website/app/posts/2013-03-06-startup-metrics-with-keen.markdown

 post-date: 2013-03-06
 ---

-# Startup Metrics with Keen.io

 ![Keen.io Logo](https://keen_web_static.s3.amazonaws.com/img/keen_io_logo_rgb_2x.png)

 We all know how important it is to track the relevant metrics for our startup.
 There are numerous startups out there competing to fill this need.
 I have looked at many of them and they are either hard to integrate, or they have specific metrics which they have determined to be "valid" metrics.

 When building a startup you go through various stages and your important metrics change as you progress through the growth stages.
 What may start out as a vanity metric soon becomes an important metric for *your* business.

-For a client of ours, we are implements a tracking system to track multiple specific events.
-I have been evaluating different options for tracking these events we care about and decided to give keen.io a test run.
+For a client of ours, we are implementing a tracking system to track multiple specific events.
+I have been evaluating different options for tracking these events we care about and decided to give [Keen.io](http://www.keen.io) a test run.

 I wrote up a basic little rails app which has a pretty simple structure.
 The world has people, and each individual person has multiple animals (wild, pets, etc).
+Download my rails app [here](http://github.com/redsparklabs) and follow along.

   ![ERD Document](/assets/erd.jpeg)

-First things first, let's sign up for a keen.io account.  (http://www.keen.io)
+First things first, you need to sign up for a keen.io account.
+[Keen.io](http://www.keen.io)

-Once you have confirmed your account and logged in, create a new project
+Once you have confirmed your account and logged into your keen.io account, create a new project.

 ![Create New Project](/assets/create_project.jpeg)

-You can create a new rails app, or use an existing one.
-I am going to assume you already have a rails app built and already know what you want to track.
+Back on our local dev machine, we need to edit our app.
+I am going to assume you already have a rails app built and already know what you want to track or have downloaded and initialized my [ demo app](http://github.com/redsparklabs).
 For my particular app, I want to track when a visitor views a profile (person) or views an animal.
+For your app that may be tracking when a user signs up or activates their account.

 First we want to install the keen gem